 As 2018 draws to a close, specialized truck buyers are rushing to take advantage of the IRS Section 179 deduction.
 If the acquisition of trucking equipment is important to grow and run your own business, then you should be similarly excited about Section 179 and take action as soon as possible.

-The new and improved clauses in Section 179 makes 2018 an incredible year to save on taxes and give your small and medium-sized business the fillip it needs to scale up over the next few years.
+The new and improved clauses in Section 179 makes 2018 an incredible year to save on taxes.

 At Custom Truck One Source, we are receiving a lot of queries from potential buyers of specialized trucks – dump trucks, boom trucks, forestry trucks, building supply trucks, diggers, trailers etc. – about how they can take advantage of Section 179 before December 31st, 2018.

-In this article, we’re answering 11 most common questions we’re getting asked about Section 179 by our customers.
+In this article, we’re answering 11 most common questions customer ask us about Section 179.
 And while this is by no means legal advice on how you can use Section 179 to improve your business, we are the first single-source provider of specialized trucks and heavy equipment solutions in North America and have the largest rental line-up in the nation.

-If you have any questions about purchases or leases before December 31st, 2018, do call us at 844-282-1838 or Email us at: email@example.com.
-We’re standing by to help you get the most value from Section 179 deductions with the largest selection of equipment to suit every budget.
+If you have any questions about purchases or leases before December 31st, 2018, do call us at 844-282-1838 or Email us at: [email protected].
+We’re standing by to help you get the most value from Section 179 deductions.
+We have the largest selection of equipment to suit every budget.

 #1: Why is Section 179 Deduction Such an Exciting Proposition In 2018?

-- The $500,000 limit of 2017 has been extended to $1,000,000 in 2018.
-What this means is a small business owner can deduct the full purchase price of qualifying equipment purchased or financed during the tax year.
-So if you buy/lease a qualifying equipment, like a specialized truck from Custom Truck, you can deduct the full purchase price from your gross income.
-This is a rare incentive that is being offered by the US government to encourage small and medium-sized businesses to look forward, buy equipment and do a faster and quicker job of scaling their operations for their future.
+- The $500,000 limit of 2017 has extended to $1,000,000 in 2018.
+This means small business owners can deduct the full purchase price of qualifying equipment purchased or financed during the tax year.
+So if you buy/lease qualifying equipment, you can deduct the full purchase price from your gross income.
+This is a rare incentive that the U.S. government is offering to encourage small and medium-sized businesses to look forward, buy equipment and do a faster and quicker job of scaling their operations for their future.

 #2: Has the Bonus Depreciation Also Been Raised?

-- Yes, the bonus depreciation, which is used beyond Section 179, has also been increased to 100% (from the earlier 50%) through 2022.
-It covered only `new’ equipment until the most recent tax laws were passed, and `used’ equipment was also brought into its fold.
+- Yes.
+The bonus depreciation has also increased to 100% through 2022.
+It covered only `new’ equipment until the most recent tax laws passed.
+Fortunately, recently `used’ equipment is also included.

 Bonus Depreciation is useful to very large businesses spending more than the Section 179 Spending Cap (currently $2,500,000) on new capital equipment.